torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 irq_domain_create_simple() which will use a legacy domain only if an IRQ range is supplied by the system and will otherwise use a linear domain mapping.
-The semantics of this call are such that if an IRQ range is specified then descriptors will be allocated on-the-fly for it, and if no range is specified it will fall through to irq_domain_add_linear() or irq_domain_create_linear() which means *no* irq descriptors will be allocated.
+The semantics of this call are such that if an IRQ range is specified then descriptors will be allocated on-the-fly for it, and if anal range is specified it will fall through to irq_domain_add_linear() or irq_domain_create_linear() which means *anal* irq descriptors will be allocated.

 A typical use case for simple domains is where an irqchip provider is supporting both dynamic and static IRQ assignments.

-In order to avoid ending up in a situation where a linear domain is used and no descriptor gets allocated it is very important to make sure that the driver using the simple domain call irq_create_mapping() before any irq_find_mapping() since the latter will actually work for the static IRQ assignment case.
+In order to avoid ending up in a situation where a linear domain is used and anal descriptor gets allocated it is very important to make sure that the driver using the simple domain call irq_create_mapping() before any irq_find_mapping() since the latter will actually work for the static IRQ assignment case.